Danna9896/Real_time_alertness_monitor/README.md

 ```

 This test helps verify if models are robust to horizontal flips.
 The Flip-Invariant model (index 1) should show the highest consistency.
+##### other files in utils are model specific , so you can run without changing nothing.
 ### 6. Run the real-time webcam application
 ```bash
 python app.py